NordicESMhub/GEO4962/_episodes/03-simple_case.md

 Make sure you have set-up your SSH keys properly and you can transfer files with scp without entering your password.
 If not go [here](http://www.mn.uio.no/geo/english/services/it/help/using-linux/ssh-tips-and-tricks.html).

-To run CAM-5.3 on abel, we will use:
+To run CAM-5.3 on Saga, we will use:

 *   <font color="green">Subversion client (version 1.6.11) to get CESM source code</font>
 *   Fortran and C compilers (intel 2015.0 compilers)
 *   NetCDF library (netcdf4.3.3.1)
 *   MPI (intel openmpi 1.8.3)

-To be able to compile and run CESM on abel, no changes to the source code are necessary; we just have to adapt a few scripts for setting the compilers and libraries used by CESM.
+To be able to compile and run CESM on Saga, no changes to the source code are necessary; we just have to adapt a few scripts for setting the compilers and libraries used by CESM.

 To simplify and allow you to run CESM as quickly as possible, we have prepared a set-up script geo4962_notur.bash.

-<font color="red">On Abel:</font>
+<font color="red">On Saga:</font>

 ~~~
 cd $HOME